leichen88/unhcrpyplotstyle/README.md

 The pip installation will automatically download and store all Matplotlib custom style files (*.mplstyle) in the appropriate local directory of your computer.

 ## Use the styles
 `unhcrpyplotstyle` is the base style of this package.
-It provides the basic style to the chart elements such as color, font, fontsize, and position.
-To use the style you can simply call it from your local style directory after importing `matplotlib` library.
+It provides basic styles to the chart elements such as color, font, fontsize, and position.
+To use the base style you can simply call it from your local style directory after importing `matplotlib` library.

 ```python
 import matplotlib.pyplot as plt
 plt.style.use('unhcrpyplotstyle')
 ```

-Once the base style is used then you can add a specific style related to the type of chart that you want to use by simply combining two styles together:
+Once the base style is applied then you can add a specific style related to the type of chart that you want to use by simply combining two styles together:

 ```python
 import matplotlib.pyplot as plt